Why Observability Matters for Agent Systems

 Phoenix

-Phoenix is an open-source AI observability platform designed for experimentation, evaluation, and troubleshooting by Arize AI company that has its own semantic conventions that all supported frameworks must follow.
+Phoenix is an open-source AI observability platform designed for experimentation, evaluation, and troubleshooting by Arize AI.It has its own semantic conventions that all supported frameworks must follow.
 The advantage is defining more custom attributes for trace’s well-visualization and evaluation.
+Use Phoenix when your primary focus is agent observability.
+The main disadvantage is that if the custom data atributes aren’t correctly parsed then phoenix truncates them, making it not possible to debug.

 By default, Phoenix runs on port 6006.
-You can either map this to the standard OTLP port 4318 or update the
+You can either map this to the standard OTLP port 4318 or update the OTEL_EXPORTER_OTLP_ENDPOINT

 to point to the correct port.